annaS000/surfs_up/README.md

 ---

 ## **Summary**
+After analyzing the data gathered for the temperatures in June and December.
+We can see that Oahu is a a favorable choice for our surf shop.
+In order to have consistent business throughout the year for a surf and ice cream shop there must be warm weather year-round.
+So far, we have seen satisfactory numbers for the Summer and Winter.
+To provide further reassure to these findings, it is of value to observe temperatures for the Spring and Fall as well.
+For example:

 ### **Additional Queries:**
-If W.Avy wanted to look at the weather from specific places in Oahu we can create new quesries from temperature and precipitation data that is grouped by station.
-With this data we can then create
+If W. Avy was interested in studying the weather trends from specific places in Oahu we can create new queries from temperature and precipitation data that is grouped by station.
+With this data we can then create visualizations such as bar charts to display these findings.
-1. June Temperatur and Precipitation by Station
+1. June Temperature and Precipitation by Station

         #high low and avg for june temps by station
         juneStats = session.query(Measurement.station,func.min(Measurement.tobs),